 Just like many other Scandinavian amusement parks, Liseberg offers an impressive collection of flat rides.
 One of the latest additions in this segment is Loke, an Intamin Gyro Swing.
 I’m usually not that fond of swinging attractions, but my Dutch friends convinced me to give it a try.
 Luckily, the ride was a lot more spectacular and less nauseating than I expected.
 Forceful and intense experience.

-Balder was disappointing, but Liseberg wasn’t.
-The park amazed me just like it did during every past visit.
-A mountain with 2.700 metres of perfect coaster track, lottery games on every corner of every street, a soaking log flume and a spooky hotel… there aren’t many aspects of Liseberg which I don’t like.
-Scandinavian amusement parks always amaze me with their unique atmosphere, their wonderful staff members and their great food.
+Liseberg is a stunning park.
+The park has a fantastic lineup and it’s got the typical flair you’ll only encounter at Scandinavian amusement parks.
+The park amazed me, just like it did during every past visit.
+A mountain with 2,700 metres of perfect coaster tracks, lottery games on every corner of every street, a soaking log flume and a spooky hotel… these are just a few things that make Liseberg awesome.
+Scandinavian amusement parks always have a welcoming atmosphere, helpful staff members and great food.
 Liseberg fits perfectly within this image.
 In my opinion, it even counts as one of Europe’s premier theme park destinations.
+Not.
+To.
+Be.
+Missed.